Skip to main content

 Vaccines are free and your child does not need a BC Care Card to get vaccinated.

 To get COVID-19 and influenza vaccines, make sure your child is registered with the Get Vaccinated system.
-Once registered, you will receive an invitation to book an appointment.
+Once registered, you will receive a notification when you can book an appointment.

 Register